fixie-ai/ai-jsx/packages/fixie/readme.md

 ## Dev Notes

+To publish this package:

+1. Update the version number in `package.json`.
+1. Run `yarn install` in the root to get the changes to `yarn.lock`.
-To publish this package, you first need to update the version number in `package.json`.
-Then run `yarn npm publish` in this directory.
+1. Finally, run `yarn npm publish` in this directory to get the updated package published to npm.